vtexdocs/dev-portal-content/docs/guides/Integration-Guides/payments-integration-guide/split-payouts-on-payment-provider-protocol.md

 2. The cart is made up of products from sellerA.
 3. An order with the value of 45.00 is registered.
 4. The following containers will be sent with these values:
    a.
 7.2 for the Marketplace.
    b.
 37.8 for sellerA.

-[block:callout]
-{
-  "type": "info",
-  "body": "For transactions where the split in _authorization_ is disabled, there are no changes in the normal catch payload."
+> ℹ️ For transactions where the split in _authorization_ is disabled, there are no changes in the normal catch payload.
-}
-[/block]

 See below the capture request for this split example: